2/2/2021

 Analyst, Vertical Research

-Jeff.
 We'll just be on the beach with a margarita, I think.
 Hey, I just wanted to dig into Cobham a little, if we could.
-You know, Triplite looks like a total slam dunk from my vantage point.
-You know, there's some questions around Cobham that I'm hoping you could maybe address.
-You know, the PE firm disclosed, you know, EBIT A, I think it was, of 95 million pounds in 2019.
-Right, so that's about 124 million bucks.
-I think your acquisition multiple implies it's running 210-ish.
-And I'm getting a fair amount of questions.
-Is there just some kind of accounting change there relative to Boeing program accounting?
-And, you know, if there's any, you know, particular disconnect actually in the EBIT in that business relative to how the cash flows might be running in the business?
+Triplight looks like a total slam dunk from my vantage point.
+There's some questions around Cobham that I've hoping you could maybe address.
+You know, the PE firm disclosed, you know, EBIT A, I think it was, of 95 million pounds in 2019, right?
+So that's about 124 million bucks.
+I think your acquisition multiple implies it's running 210-ish, and I'm getting a fair amount of questions as there's just some kind of accounting change there relative to Boeing program accounting, and if there's any particular disconnect actually in the EBIT in that business relative to how the cash flows might be running in the business.

 speaker

-Vice Chairman and Chief Financial and Planning Officer
+Vice Chairman and Chief Financial and Planning Officer, Eaton

 Jeff, I'll address that.
-If you looked at that unit, that unit had a lot of inter-company relationships with other parts of Cobham.
-And so you have to actually unpack that information and restate it to get to the standalone Cobham mission systems EBIT A. And so that's what we're referring to, the appropriate standalone Cobham mission systems EBIT A. So
+If you looked at that unit, that unit had a lot of intercompany relationships with other parts of Cobham, and so you have to actually unpack that information and restate it to get to the standalone carbon emission systems EBITDA.
+And so that's what we're referring to, the appropriate standalone carbon emission systems EBITDA.

 speaker